PIG208/APLOIP/README.md

 # APLIOP
-APLOIP(AP Lang Online Interaction Platform) provides students studying AP Language with supports online
+APLOIP(AP Lang Online Interaction Platform) provides students studying AP Language with supports online Using ASP.NET, we built an interacting website allowing and encouraging users to create their own contents.
+For now, account management system has not been available yet.
+I will continue maintaining and contributing to this site.
 # Overview
 The anticipated outcome of this project is a comprehensive study website specifically designed for AP Lang.
 It’s going to be consisted with two major modules: Lang-pedia and Lang-repository.
 We aim to assist AP Lang students, especially students in SMS receiving advanced placement courses, through setting up an online information exchanging platform.
 # Lang-pedia